-The SPORT outputs an internally generated transmit framing signal after data is loaded into the transmit (TX0 or TX1) register, at the time needed to ensure continuous data transmission, after the last bit of the current word is transmitted (the exact time depends on the framing mode being used; see "Normal and Alternate Framing Modes" on page 5-17 in the next section).
+The SPORT outputs an internally generated transmit framing signal after data is loaded into the transmit (TX0 or TX1) register, at the time needed to ensure continuous data transmission, after the last bit of the current word is transmitted (the exact time depends on the framing mode being used; see "Normal and Alternate Framing Modes," the next section).
 The occurrence of the transmit frame sync is a result of the availability of data in the transmit register.

 With an internally generated receive framing signal, the processor controls the timing of the receive data.
-The external data source must provide data to the serial port synchronized to the receive framing signal (the timing depends on the framing mode being used; see "Normal and Alternate Framing Modes" on page 5-17 in the next section).
+The external data source must provide data to the serial port synchronized to the receive framing signal (the timing depends on the framing mode being used; see "Normal and Alternate Framing Modes," the next section).
 The processor generates RFS periodically on a multiple of SCLK cycles, based on the value of the 16-bit receive frame sync divide modulus register, RFSDIV (0x3FF4 for SPORT0 and 0x3FF0 for SPORT1):

-Number of SCLK cycles between RFS assertions = RFSDIV +1
+Number of SCLK cycles between RFS assertions = RFSDIV + 1